quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 adjusting this schema as well, which has its own practical challenges.
 As qlog is intended to be a flexible, general purpose format, this type of format was not chosen as its basic serialization.
 The lower flexibility does lead to significantly reduced file sizes.
-Our straightforward mapping of the qlog main schema and QUIC/HTTP3 event types to protobuf created qlog files 24% as large as the raw JSON equivalents (100MB to 24MB).
+A straightforward mapping of the qlog main schema and QUIC/HTTP3 event types to protobuf created qlog files 24% as large as the raw JSON equivalents (100MB to 24MB).
 For this option, the file extension .(s)qlog.protobuf SHOULD BE used.
 The "qlog_format" field should reflect the